Warehouse Floor Plan: Optimizing Your Layout

 Planning for Warehouse Equipment and Processes

-Some equipment will be naturally stationary while other types may require movement.
-Plan your layout so there is enough space around stationary equipment for your employees to perform their processes safely and ensure that any mobile equipment likewise has the space to navigate the warehouse efficiently.
+Some equipment will be naturally stationary, while other types may require movement.
+Plan your layout so there is enough space around stationary equipment for your employees to perform their processes safely and ensure that any mobile equipment has the space to navigate the warehouse efficiently.
 Aisle width, equipment accessibility and related storage types are all factors in this portion of the design.

 Creating Flow Strategies

-The more movement your resources make within the warehouse, the more time and money it will cost your business to fulfill warehouse tasks.
-Your strategy will need to streamline workflow through your warehouse to ensure that people and items are not traveling further than they need to.
-To do this, it must take each of these three elements into account:
+Your strategy needs to streamline workflow through your warehouse to ensure people and items aren’t traveling further than necessary.
+To do this, take these three elements into account:

 • Employees